 We recently talked about the magic that is a business owner’s policy (aka BOP) and how they make insurance wonderfully convenient for businesses.
 But it’s important to note that there are some things that simply aren’t covered in a business owner’s policy.
 BOPs (catchy nickname, right?) typically cover general liability, commercial property, and business interruption insurance.
 However, the risks covered by the three types of insurance bundled into a BOP may not be enough to fully cover your business.
 There are lots of other disasters out there.
 To help you ensure that your business is fully insured, we’re going to go over some coverages and losses that aren’t bundled into a BOP.

 Coverages that can be purchased as separate policies:

 There are some coverages that you would purchase as separate policies for your business.
 Here are some coverages that you might want (or need) to get for your business.

 Workers’ comp insurance is essential for businesses.
 It protects your employees if they get hurt or get sick because of their jobs.
-It will provide them with medical payments so that they can get back on their feet.
+It can provide them with medical payments so that they can get back on their feet.
 It also reimburses them for a portion of the wages that they lost while they weren’t able to work if they’re medically approved to take time off.
 Depending on your business and state, you might be required to carry workers’ comp insurance.

 Group health insurance and disability insurance:

 These coverages can be procured separately if you want your employees to be able to get health insurance through their jobs.

 Coverages that you can add to your BOP: